MarcinOrlowski/sddm-lavalamp-mhl/README.md

 ## Themes

-Comes in multiple color themes to suit your liking and you can always toggle the visible theme at runtime by using "dice" icon located in upper-left corner of your screen.
+Comes in multiple color themes to suit your liking: Heat, Ocean, Forest, Sunset, Neon, Arctic, Citrus and Crimson.
+You can always change the visible theme at runtime by using "dice" icon located in upper-left corner of your screen.
 Some of the themese are previewed below.

 ### Heat